openpv-platform/meta-openview_s/README.md

   - When the developer has used `repo` to create the Yocto build environment, the meta-hlio-rcd layer will have a git status of "Not currently on any branch." and `git branch` will show "* (no branch)".
   - Normal `git` commands can be invoked in this directory, but some steps are necessary to set up the appropriate tracking branches locally.
   - The name of the remote is __hlio-devops__.
-  - Before making a change in the build environment, it is a good idea to create your working branch off of the dev branch:
+  - Before making a change in the build environment, create your working branch off of the dev branch.
+Please use the following naming convention:
+    - new_branch_name = "dev/{developer-name}/{pbi#-feature-name}"
     ```git
-    git checkout -b <new_branch> hlio-devops/dev
+    git checkout -b <new_branch_name> hlio-devops/dev
     .
     .
 [Make changes, and intermediate check-ins as needed]
     .
     git push hlio-devops HEAD
+    git branch <name_of_new_branch> -u hlio-devops/<name_of_new_branch>
     ```
+    - The checkout command above creates the new local branch based off of and tracking the current remote dev branch.
-    The push command as written above is needed to create the new branch in the repository.
+    - The push command above is needed to create the new branch in the repository.
+    - The branch command that follows will change your local tracking branch to track the newly created remote branch instead of hlio-devops/dev.
+      - The -t switch with the original checkout command will not work because the remote branch does not exist yet.
+      - There may be other ways with git to accomplish this.
+Please submit suggestions if there is something more succinct or cleaner.
   - You may also want to have a local tracking branch for the remote dev branch, for merging purposes:
 `git checkout -b dev hlio-devops/dev`